Nils G. Walter: Career

 The Nils Walter Lab studies both non-coding RNA and protein-coding RNAs, and how the former control the gene expression of the latter, using tools from biophysics, biochemistry, cell biology, molecular biology and chemical biology.
 Most prominently, the lab uses leading-edge single molecule and super-resolution microscopy and single-molecule FRET approaches to probe the diverse functional mechanisms of transcriptional and translational riboswitches, the spliceosome, the RNA silencing and RNA interference machinery, ribozymes, as well as devices from DNA nanotechnology, in vitro and in live cells.

-Walter is the author of more than 200 articles and numerous patents and disclosures of invention, including one on a new diagnostic single molecule counting approach termed SiMREPS that a startup company is currently working to commercialize.
-He has been invited to speak at over 180 speaking engagements and is the Principal Investigator of 19 current and past National Institutes of Health research grants and 31 private foundation grants (see Nils Walter Lab).
+Walter is the author of more than 240 articles (h-index >70) and numerous patents and disclosures of invention, including one on a new diagnostic single molecule counting approach termed SiMREPS that startup company aLight Sciences Inc. was founded to commercialize.
+He has been invited to speak at over 280 speaking engagements and is the Principal Investigator of two dozen current and past National Institutes of Health research grants and three dozen private foundation grants (see Nils Walter Lab).

-He currently serves or has served on numerous editorial boards including Methods, Wiley Interdisciplinary Reviews (WIRES), Biopolymers and the Journal of Biological Chemistry, as well as being a guest editor for Chemical Reviews, Encyclopedia of Biophysics, and Methods in Enzymology.
-Walter has received numerous honors including the Jean Dreyfus Boissevain Lectureship of Trinity University, the Harold R. Johnson Diversity Service Award, the Imes and Moore Faculty Award, and the Faculty Recognition Award of the University of Michigan.
+He currently serves or has served on several editorial boards including Methods, Wiley Interdisciplinary Reviews (WIRES), Biopolymers and the Journal of Biological Chemistry, as well as being a guest editor for Chemical Reviews, Encyclopedia of Biophysics, and Methods in Enzymology.
+Walter has received numerous honors including the Jean Dreyfus Boissevain Lectureship of Trinity University, the Harold R. Johnson Diversity Service Award, the Imes and Moore Faculty Award, the Faculty Recognition Award of the University of Michigan, the RNA Society Mid-Career Award, and the Biophysical Society Kazuhiko Kinosita Award in Single-Molecule Biophysics.
 He has been elected an AAAS Fellow.
 Walter is a member of several professional organizations including the Society of German Chemists (GDCh), German Society for Biochemistry and Molecular Biology (GBM), the RNA Society, the American Chemical Society, the American Association for the Advancement of Science, and the Biophysical Society.

-So far, he has trained or is training 35 postdoctoral fellows and over 80 undergraduate students in his laboratory, whereas 30 scientists have received their PhD degrees under Walter, with more currently training to do so.